La Bufadora Ensenada: Is it Worth a Visit?

 • You don’t live by the ocean, so anything ocean-related is awesome

-• You have a group with needs an easy activity for kids or lower mobility folks
+• You have a group needs an easy activity for kids or lower mobility folks

 • You enjoy the novelty of weird souvenirs and county fairs and want to see the Mexican version